Skip to main content

 About this place

-The Kalbarri Skywalk offers breathtaking views of the Murchison River gorge and its spectacular surrounding landscape.
-Float on air as you take a thrilling walk out along two cantilevered viewing platforms that hang in mid-air 100m above the gorge.
+The Kalbarri Skywalk offers breathtaking views of the Murchison River gorge and the spectacular surrounding landscape.
+You will feel like you are floating on air as you take a thrilling walk out along two cantilevered viewing platforms that hang in mid-air 100m high above the gorge.

 Back to Kalbarri National Park